An approach for computing families of multi-branch-point covers and applications for symplectic Galois groups: Main ideas

-We therefore begin by finding such a permutation triple $(\sigma_0,\sigma_1,\sigma_\infty)\in G\wr C_{r-2}$ and calculating a complex approximation of the corresponding Belyi map.
-This automatically yields an approximate equation for the ($r$-branch point) subcover $f:X\to\mathbb{P}^1$ in Proposition \ref{reduction_to_3pts}.
+Using the permutation triple $(\sigma_0,\sigma_1, \sigma_\infty)$ from the first step, we calculate a complex approximation of an equation $F(u,X)=0$ (with $F\in \mathbb{C}[u,X]$) for the underlying Belyi map $g\circ f$.
+Using the definition of $g$, we can set $u=t^{r-2}$ and factor $F$ over $\mathbb{C}[t]$, which gives us an approximate equation for the ($r$-branch point) subcover $f:X\to\mathbb{P}^1$ as described in Proposition \ref{reduction_to_3pts}.
+Especially for this step, we refer to Section \ref{sec:computation} for details.